-See the latest video produced by the Ryerson University Interns!
+See the video produced by the Ryerson University Interns in 2018!

 Our music program grows stronger and stronger with our very own ECC Drum Group, and student Ronel Escarment becoming National Winners in the 2015 Bahamas National Arts Festival (BNAF).
 This is Ronel’s second year in a row taking home first place in a singing category!